-- 5.9 If a meeting is arranged, you may wish to be accompanied by a trade union representative, colleague or friend.
-The person who accompanies the Discloser should not be involved or have a direct interest in the area of work to which the concern relates.
-The meeting can be conducted over the telephone rather than face to face. - 5.10 The Counter Fraud Team will review all the information provided, and if appropriate to do so, they will determine whether a wider investigation of the matter is required. - 5.11 Within 10 clear working days of a concern being raised, the SELEP's Responsible Officer will write to the Discloser to: - Acknowledge that the concern has been received - Indicate how they propose to deal with the matter - Give an estimate of how long it will take to provide a final response - Tell the Discloser whether any initial investigation or enquiry has been made - Tell the Discloser whether further investigation will be made, and if not, why not - Tell the Discloser how frequently the SELEP will keep them up to date on progress of the investigation. - 5.11 The matter may be taken forward by a number of methods, including: - An internal inquiry or other formal investigation - An internal or external audit - Referring the matter to the police - Referring the matter to another relevant authority for investigation. - 1.1.
-At the conclusion of the investigation, you will be advised that the matter has been dealt with, and the outcome recorded.
-The Investigation log will be completed, and shall be recorded by the Counter Fraud Team. - 1.2.
-Throughout any investigation, the Discloser will still be expected to continue their duties/role as normal unless deemed inappropriate. - 1.3.
-The whistleblowing flow chart is set out in Appendix 1. - 1.4.
-The Cities and Local Growth Unit will be informed of any concerns raised under the whistleblowing procedure by e-mailing LEPPolicy@Communities.gsi.gov.uk or by writing to: LEP Policy Deputy
+- 5.11 Within 15 clear working days of a concern being raised, the KMEP's Responsible Officer will write to the Discloser to: - Acknowledge that the concern has been received - Indicate how they propose to deal with the matter - Give an estimate of how long it will take to provide a final response - Tell the Discloser whether any initial investigation or enquiry has been made - Tell the Discloser whether further investigation will be made, and if not, why not - Tell the Discloser how frequently the KMEP will keep them up to date on progress of the investigation.

-Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
+5.11 The matter may be taken forward by a number of methods, including:

+- An internal inquiry or other formal investigation - An internal or external audit - Referring the matter to the police - Referring the matter to another relevant authority for investigation. - 5.12 At the conclusion of the investigation, you will be advised that the matter has been dealt with, and the outcome recorded.
+The Investigation log will be completed, and shall be recorded by the Counter Fraud / Internal Audit Team. - 5.13 Throughout any investigation, the Discloser will still be expected to continue their duties/role as normal unless deemed inappropriate.

-- 6. Changes to procedures or policy as a result of whistleblowing - 6.1.
-If changes are made to LEP policies and processes as result of whistleblowing investigations, the LEP will publicise the changes as appropriate, taking into consideration the importance of protecting the anonymity and confidentiality of individuals. - 7.
-Untrue allegations - 7.1.
-If a Discloser makes an allegation but it is not confirmed by the investigation, no action will be taken against them.
-However, if a malicious or vexatious allegation is made without good reason to: cause trouble; for personal gain; or to discredit SELEP an investigation may take place.
-Where the Discloser is an employee or a SELEP Board Member or a contractor this may result in disciplinary or other action if they have broken the terms of their employment, acted against the SELEP Code of Conduct or broken a clause in a contract. - 8.
-How this matter can be taken forward if you are not satisfied - 8.1.
-This procedure is intended to provide Disclosers with an avenue to raise legitimate concerns.
-If you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you can report it directly to the Cities and Local Growth Unit in the Ministry of Housing, Communities and Local Government and the Department for Business Energy and Industrial Strategy, at the following email address: LEPPolicy@communities.gsi.gov.uk or by writing to: LEP Policy Deputy Director, Cities and Local Growth Unit, Fry Block, 2 Marsham Street, London, SW1P 4DF.
-You should clearly mark your email or letter as "Official whistleblowing". - 8.2.
-In addition, if you are either unable to raise the matter with SELEP or you are dissatisfied with the action taken you may consider raising it with: - The police; - The relevant regulatory body or professional body; - Your Trade Union; - Your solicitor; - Your Citizens Advice Bureau
+6. Changes to procedures or policy as a result of whistleblowing

+6.1 If changes are made to KMEP's policies and processes as result of whistleblowing investigations, KMEP will publicise the changes as appropriate, taking into consideration the importance of protecting the anonymity and confidentiality of individuals.

+7. Untrue allegations

+7.1 If a Discloser makes an allegation but it is not confirmed by the investigation, no action will be taken against them.
+However, if a malicious or vexatious allegation is made without good reason to: cause trouble; for personal gain; or to discredit KMEP an investigation may take place.
+Where the Discloser is an employee or a KMEP Board Member or a contractor this may result in disciplinary or other action if they have broken the terms of their employment, acted against the KMEP Code of Conduct or broken a clause in a contract.

+8. How this matter can be taken forward if you are not satisfied

+- 8.1 This procedure is intended to provide Disclosers with an avenue to raise legitimate concerns.
+If you are either unable to raise the matter with KMEP or you are dissatisfied with the action taken you may consider raising it with:

+- The police;

+- The relevant regulatory body or professional body;

+- Your Trade Union;

+- Your solicitor;

+- Your Citizens Advice Bureau